Alienor134/UC2_Fluorescence_microscope/step_by_step.md

 <a> <img src="./IMAGES/dichroic_filter_position.png" width="700"></a>
 </p>

-12. Prepare the experiment part : we use XY fine displacement [objective holder](https://github.com/openUC2/UC2_OpenFiberCoupler/blob/main/STL/Application_OpenFiberCoupling_20_Cube_Inser_Flexuremanipulator_v3.stl) in one cube followed by [Generic sample holder](https://github.com/openUC2/UC2-GIT/tree/master/CAD/ASSEMBLY_CUBE_Sample_Holder) in another cube.
+12. Construct the upper part of the scheme with the objective and the sample holder : we use XY fine displacement [objective holder](https://github.com/openUC2/UC2_OpenFiberCoupler/blob/main/STL/Application_OpenFiberCoupling_20_Cube_Inser_Flexuremanipulator_v3.stl) in one cube followed by [Generic sample holder](https://github.com/openUC2/UC2-GIT/tree/master/CAD/ASSEMBLY_CUBE_Sample_Holder) in another cube.

+%%Image of the constructed part

-13. Put the experiment part after the dichroïc filter : the incomming light from the fiber must be reflected by the dichroîc filtrer and go through the objective.
-Then the light emetted by the sample must return through the objective and pass the dichroïc filter without reflexion.
+13. Combine the dichroïc filter and the objective-sample part : the incomming light from the fiber must be reflected by the dichroîc filtrer and go through the objective.
+Then the light emitted by the sample must return through the objective and pass the dichroïc filter without reflexion.

 14. Print your camera 3D holder model from the [git](https://github.com/openUC2/UC2-GIT/tree/master/CAD) (Search with Ctrl+F), and mount your camera in it.
 We use a Daheng MER2-503-36U3C camera with [Camera Cube (Allied Vision Alvium)](https://github.com/openUC2/UC2-GIT/tree/master/CAD/ASSEMBLY_CUBE_Daheng_Imaging).
-On the Daheng camera, the fixation consist on three vis :
+On the Daheng camera, the fixation consist on three screws :
 <p align="center">
 <a> <img src="./IMAGES/Box_Daheng.jpg" width="700"></a>
 </p>

-Note : We also use an IDS camera, and since their is not a camera holder for it, we use the [Camera Cube (Allied Vision Alvium)](https://github.com/openUC2/UC2-GIT/tree/master/CAD/ASSEMBLY_CUBE_Daheng_Imaging) stuck by two pieces of paper.
+Note : We also use an IDS camera, and since there is not a camera holder for it, we use the [Camera Cube (Allied Vision Alvium)](https://github.com/openUC2/UC2-GIT/tree/master/CAD/ASSEMBLY_CUBE_Daheng_Imaging).

-15. Mount an adapted lens on the camera to have theorically a net image on the camera.
-Then move the sample in his box to observe an actual net image on the camera : check this through your computer (Your camera seetings may need to be adjusted, like the exposure time).
+15. Mount an adapted lens on the camera (we used a focal of f = 150) to observe a net image of an object 10 meters from the camera.
+Then place the sample in his box to observe your sample through the camera.
+To observe the sample, you may need to adjust your's camera parameters, like the exposure time and the gain.

 The 2nd part of the microscope should look like that :
 <p align="center">